 Brensocatib is a small molecule commercialized by Insmed, with a leading Phase III program in Bronchiectasis.
-According to Globaldata, it is involved in 15 clinical trials, of which 9 were completed, and 6 are ongoing.
+According to Globaldata, it is involved in 22 clinical trials, of which 15 were completed, 5 are ongoing, 1 is planned, and 1 was terminated.
 GlobalData uses proprietary data and analytics to provide a complete picture of Brensocatib’s valuation in its risk-adjusted NPV model (rNPV).
 Buy the model here.

 Brensocatib Overview